IngrojShrestha/assignment/Module3/MySQL/README.md

 ## Running Application

-1.Export students.csv in mysql database.
+1.Import students.csv to mysql database.

 2.Run Main.java in com.assignment package.
      The user is asked to enter database credentials (database name, username and password) to access the database.